About the Guru Magazine

 In December 2017 Be Scofield infiltrated Bentinho Massaro’s cult and published an article that went viral called “Tech Bro Guru: Inside the Sedona Cult of Bentinho Massaro.”
 In two weeks it got 200,000 views and 18 days after it was published the guru fled Sedona and went into hiding.
 One of his followers committed suicide 9 days after the story was published while he was on Bentinho’s week-long retreat.
 After breaking the story Barcroft TV and VICE each produced short documentaries about Bentinho.
 Playboy magazine also ran an article about him.

-In July 2018 Scofield exposed a rape and sexual abuse scandal at Agama Yoga in Thailand, which led to international press coverage and most recently a segment on Netflix’s new series (Un)Well.
+In July 2018 Scofield exposed a rape and sexual abuse scandal at Agama Yoga in Thailand, which led to international press coverage and most recently a segment on Netflix’s series (Un)Well.
 Before Agama Yoga collapsed it was the largest yoga and tantra training center in the world.
 Four days after the original expose was published the founder, Swami Vivekananda Saraswati, and the other three accused teachers fled Thailand and went into hiding.

-Her pivotal reporting on global spiritual teacher Mooji has nearly 200,000 views and was the first to cover the cult leader.
+Her pivotal reporting on global spiritual teacher Mooji has over 200,000 views and was the first to cover the cult leader.
 Scofield’s expose on Yogi Bhajan, founder of Kundalini Yoga, helped usher in an era of recognition and awareness about his abuses.
 Her critiques of modern spiritual teachers Byron Katie and Abraham Hicks have had widespread reach.

 In June 2020 Scofield traveled to Crestone, Colorado and stumbled upon a cult called Love Has Won.
 Her subsequent expose led to the group fleeing Crestone for Kauai, only to be heavily protested and kicked off the island.
 In September Scofield’s reporting on the cult became the season premiere of the Dr. Phil show in a special two-episode launch.